obewan/SMLP/README.md

 # SMLP

 A Simple Multi-Layer Perceptron.
-Each neurons of a previous layer is connected with each neurons of a next layer.
+Each neurons of a previous layer is connected with each neurons of its next layer.
 The neural network will use a sigmoid activation function currently.

 # Roadmap